2012 Pittsburgh Steelers season

-The 2012 Pittsburgh Steelers season was the franchise's 80th season as a member of the National Football League (NFL).
-It was the 13th season under the leadership of general manager Kevin Colbert and the 6th under head coach Mike Tomlin.
-The Steelers failed to improve on their 12–4 record from 2011 and did not reach the postseason for the first time since 2009.
-After a 6–3 start, the Steelers lost 5 of their last 7 games and finished the season with a record of 8–8, their first non-winning season since 2006.
+The 2012 season was the Pittsburgh Steelers' 80th in the National Football League (NFL), their 13th under general manager Kevin Colbert and their sixth under head coach Mike Tomlin.
+They failed to improve on their 12–4 record from 2011 and did not reach the postseason for the first time since 2009.
+After a 6–3 start, the Steelers lost five of their last seven games and finished the season with a record of 8–8, their first non-winning season since 2006.
 The 2012 Steelers set a new NFL record for the most games decided on the last play, with 6.
-For the first time since 1997, Hines Ward was not on the team's roster, as he was released in March 2012.
-Ward retired after he was cut.
+For the first time since 1997, Hines Ward was not on the team's roster, as he retired shortly after being released in March 2012.